armingjazi/cext/README.md

 3. Simple imlementaiton with new and delete

 ### Results of the benchmark

+values are in micro seconds and the numbers in first coloumn are the sizes of array in both dimensions

 Run on (4 X 2900 MHz CPU s)

 CPU Caches: